jerryniepan/hello/README.md

 # hello
-this is the first time I use the github,so hi.
+This is the first time I use the github.So, hi.